Cherokee Nation Sues Wal-Mart, CVS, Walgreens Over Tribal Opioid Crisis

 Cherokee babies are often born with an opioid addiction resulting from their mothers' use of prescription painkillers throughout the pregnancy.
 Some spend their first moments on earth suffering through withdrawals.
 "They will have shakes, they will cry, and a lot of these children go on to have developmental and cognitive issues," Nikki Baker-Limore, executive director of child welfare for the Cherokee Nation, says.
 "These children are born and they don't even have a chance the second they come out of the womb."

-Several studies suggest high rates of addiction in Indian Country stem from the violence and cultural destruction brought down upon natives over the past 200 years.
+Several studies suggest that high rates of addiction in Indian Country stem from the violence and cultural destruction brought down upon Natives over the past 200 years.
 Because both trauma and resilience are remembered in our DNA, the genocide and forced removal of Cherokee and other tribes from their homelands by the U.S. government during the early 19th century has resulted in generational trauma.

-Cherokee nation claims in the suit that drug companies are making money off of a vulnerable population and ignoring epidemiological and demographic facts.
-While this is the first time an Indian Nation has sued top drugs distributors and pharmacies, it's not the first case of its kind in the country.
+Cherokee Nation claims in the suit that drug companies are making money off a vulnerable population and ignoring epidemiological and demographic facts.
+While this is the first time an Indian Nation has sued top drug distributors and pharmacies, it's not the first case of its kind in the country.

-The city of Everett, Washington recently filed suit against Perdue Pharmaceuticals, the maker of OxyContin, for allowing its drug to saturate the black market.
+The city of Everett, Wash., recently filed suit against Perdue Pharmaceuticals, the maker of OxyContin, for allowing its drug to saturate the black market.
 West Virginia, one of the hardest hit places in the nation's opioid epidemic, settled with Cardinal Health for $20 million last year.
-Soonafter, the federal government slapped Cardinal Health and McKesson with multi-million dollar fines for failing to report suspicious orders of controlled substances to the Drug Enforcement Agency.
+Soon after, the federal government slapped Cardinal Health and McKesson with multimillion-dollar fines for failing to report suspicious orders of controlled substances to the Drug Enforcement Agency.

 "Legal action is one of the only effective measures we have against pharmaceutical companies and distributors," Adriane Fugh-Berman, an associate professor in the Department of Pharmacology and Physiology at Georgetown University, says.
 Fugh-Berman has served as an expert witness in several cases against pharmaceutical companies.
 "Companies don't like lawsuits," she says.
 "It's a great way to get information into the public domain."

-But the Cherokee Nation's lawsuit is different than other cases in a fundamental way: they filed it in tribal court.
+But the Cherokee Nation's lawsuit is different from other cases in a fundamental way: It was filed in tribal court.
 By doing so, lawyers for the Cherokee Nation say they hope to gain quicker access to internal corporate records.
 However, Hembree says they expect the defendants will file a motion to move the case into federal courts.

-"We're ready for that jurisdictional battle and we look forward to trying this case in Tahlequah, Oklahoma," Hambree says, referring to the Cherokee Nation's headquarters.
+"We're ready for that jurisdictional battle and we look forward to trying this case in Tahlequah, Okla.," Hambree says, referring to the Cherokee Nation's headquarters.
 The suit seeks billions of dollars in damages, and Hambree hopes it will help change the behavior of drug distributors and pharmacies.

 "I can't put Cardinal Health and McKesson and Amerisource in jail, but I can make them responsible for the damages they've incurred," he says.